Healthcare Provider Webinar: Fertility and Family Building after a Breast Cancer Diagnosis

-During this free webinar for healthcare providers, Terri Lynn Woodard, MD will discuss the importance of assessing infertility risk in young women with breast cancer, options for fertility and family building, and strategies for supporting patients in their decision-making.
+During this free webinar for healthcare providers, Terri Lynn Woodard, MD discusses the importance of assessing infertility risk in young women with breast cancer, options for fertility and family building, and strategies for supporting patients in their decision-making.
 You will also learn about access barriers and where you can find resources and tools to help you support your patients.

 Terri Lynn Woodard, MD

 Associate Professor, Department of Gynecologic Oncology and Reproductive Medicine

 The University of Texas MD Anderson Cancer Center

 Associate Professor, Division of Reproductive Endocrinology and Infertility

 Terri Lynn Woodard, MD, is an associate professor in the department of gynecologic oncology and reproductive medicine at the University of Texas MD Anderson Cancer Center and holds a joint appointment at Baylor College of Medicine and Texas Children’s Hospital.
 In 2012, she started the MD Anderson Oncofertility Program, a unique service that provides comprehensive fertility care to people before and after cancer treatment.
 Read more.

 This continuing nursing education activity was approved by the Pennsylvania State Nurses Association Approver Unit, an accredited approver by the American Nurses Credentialing Center’s Commission on Accreditation.

 This program is Approved by the National Association of Social Workers (Approval #886556304-4262) for 1 continuing education contact hours.